 Look for a WOMS that include customer histories, parts descriptions, and even information and instructions tailored to specific tasks.
 The best work order management tools are sophisticated platforms that deliver more than just end-to-end work order visibility.

 There are dozens of work order management tools out there, and none are exactly alike.
-When deciding on the perfect one for your operation, you’ll want to consider two aspects of the technology that don’t always spring to mind: learning curve and interface.
+When deciding on the perfect one for your operation, you’ll want to consider two aspects of the technology that don’t always spring to mind: the learning curve and interface.
 The learning curve dictates how quickly you and your team can pick up the tool’s functionalities.
 You’ll likely find your team more willing to embrace systems with lower learning curves than more complex platforms.
 Learning curves and ease of use are critical to successful implementation.
 Select software that requires too much adoption time and you run the risk of frustration and pushback from employees.

 A work order management tool’s dashboard, display, and visual arrangement of features are all part of its interface.
 Operations chiefs should look for simple, intuitive interfaces that are aesthetically pleasing and practical.
 A WOMS’s interface not only influences its learning curve; it can also affect how willing techs are to utilize the technology.
 Just like with websites, software programs, and computer applications, look, feel, and overall presentation matter.
 Search for a work order management tool you think your team will explore without being confused or intimidated.